vishmikas/Smart-Campus-API/README.md

 ## API Overview

-This RESTful API is built with **JAX-RS (Jersey 2.32)** and deployed on **Apache Tomcat**.
+This RESTful API is built with **JAX-RS** and deployed on **Apache Tomcat**.
 It provides a complete backend for managing campus Rooms and IoT Sensors, including full historical logging of sensor readings.
 All data is stored entirely in-memory using thread-safe `ConcurrentHashMap` and `ArrayList` — no database is used.

 **Base URL:** `http://localhost:8080/SmartCampusAPI/api/v1`